jostylr/literate-programming/lp6.md

 ### Get correct code block

-Each compiled block has an associative array whose keys are internal names.
+Each compiled block has an associative array whose keys are cnames.
 They may be explicitly set, such as `JS main` becomes `main.js`.
 But they might also be no name or even no extension.

-So this is a function that takes in a compiled block, the internal name and the requester's name and tries to find the right segment of text.
+So this is a function that takes in a compiled hblock, the cname, and a possible extension (if coming from a file save request).
+It tries to find the right compiled block and returns that.

 We need to get the right block of text.
 First we check if there is a request from the file directive.
 If not, then see if we can get the extension.